tombrisland/media-type-detect/README.md

 * In the same vein move to slices instead of vectors for conditions + the rule lists
 * Implement detectors to cover the remainder of the functionality
 * AWS lambda function implementation
+* Shuffle recently used rules to the top of the vector